 Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 Understanding solar panel sizes & dimensions is one of the most important steps when planning a solar power system.
-Many homeowners assume solar design is only about system capacity (kW), but physical panel size, number of panels, and roof space availability are equally critical.
+Many homeowners assume solar design is only about system capacity (kW), but physical panel size, the number of panels, and roof space availability are equally critical.

 Whether you’re installing solar on a home, business, or industrial building in Sri Lanka, choosing the correct panel size and quantity ensures maximum efficiency, optimal energy production, and the best return on investment.